Chris Hovan: College career

-Hovan played his college football at Boston College.
-As a senior, he was an All-American and was a semi-finalist for the Lombardi Award.
+Hovan played college football at Boston College.
+As a senior, he was an All-American and a semi-finalist for the Lombardi Award.
 He also became the first player in Boston College history to be named All-Big East three times.
 He finished his career starting 43 of 45 games, recording 20.5 sacks.

 Professional career

 Minnesota Vikings

-Hovan was drafted by the Minnesota Vikings with the 25th overall pick in the 2000 NFL Draft.
+Hovan was selected by the Minnesota Vikings with the 25th overall pick in the 2000 NFL draft.
 He would go on to play five years for the Vikings, playing in 77 games, recording 192 tackles and 17 sacks.

 Tampa Bay Buccaneers

 On April 1, 2005, Hovan signed with the Tampa Bay Buccaneers.
 He had a good first season with the Bucs, helping them win the NFC South and finish as the number one ranked defense.
 Hovan was released on April 26, 2010.

 St. Louis Rams

 On June 9, 2010, Hovan signed with the St. Louis Rams.
 On August 6, 2010, Hovan was placed on injured reserve due to a back injury, ending his 2010 season.